LSEG-API-Samples/Example.MessengerBotAPI.Python.InteractiveMessengerBotML/README.md

 4) Bot join Chatroom using the Chatroom ID.
 5) Bot invite a user to join the Chatroom using the recipient email.
 6) Bot sends a welcome message to Chatroom.
-7) The bot connects to the Websocket server to monitoring messages from Chatroom and responds when receiving a new message.
+7) The Bot connects to the Websocket server to monitoring messages from Chatroom and responds when receiving a new message.

 There are two files you need to run.

-* traindata.py is a Python script to train ChatBot, generate Model and save the data and model to files.
-The project already contains pre-built data(ahsbot-data.pkl) and model(ahsbot-model.pkl) so you don't need to run it again unless you want to modify or add sentence and data to ahsbot_intents.json.
+* traindata.py is a Python script to train ChatBot, generate the model, and save the data and model to files.
+The project already contains pre-built data(ahsbot-data.pkl) and model(ahsbot-model.pkl), so you don't need to rerun it unless you want to modify or add sentence and data to ahsbot_intents.json.

   You can run the script by executing the following command
   ```command
   python traindata.py
   ```
-  It will run Tensorflow to create model and save to file like following output.
+  It will run Tensorflow to create the model and save it to file like the following output.

   ![MessengerChat](https://raw.githubusercontent.com/Refinitiv-API-Samples/Example.MessengerBotAPI.Python.InteractiveMessengerBotML/master/images/buildmodel.gif)

-* ahsbot_demo_ws.py is a main ChatBot app.
+* ahsbot_demo_ws.py is the main ChatBot app.
 Modify the following section in the Python codes.
 Change it to your account.

 ```python